Tooting: Demographics

 Tooting has a large British Asian community and has gained the nickname "land of the curry mile" due to the concentration of South Asian restaurants.

 In the 2011 census, Tooting was White or White British (47%), Asian or Asian British (28.8%), Black or Black British (15.5%), Mixed/multiple ethnic groups (5%), and Other ethnic group (2.9%).
 The largest single ethnicity is White British (32.4%).

-The main spoken first languages are English, followed by Urdu, Polish and Gujarati.
+The main spoken first languages are English, followed by Urdu, Punjabi, Polish and Gujarati.

 Transport

 Tooting is positioned on the Northern line—with stations at the top and the bottom of the hill that slopes down the High Street, Tooting Bec and Tooting Broadway.
 Tooting is also served by National Rail at Tooting railway station providing a direct link south to Sutton via Wimbledon, and north to Farringdon, St Pancras and on to Luton.

 It also has several bus links, with routes to and from Central London, Richmond, Croydon, Sutton and Kingston amongst others.

 Tooting Broadway tube station is currently being considered by TfL as a stop on the future Crossrail 2 development.
-In addition to relieving congestion on the Northern Line, this would provide Tooting with a rapid and direct connection to major London stations such as Clapham Junction, Victoria, Tottenham Court Road and Euston.
+In addition to relieving congestion on the Northern Line, this would provide Tooting with a rapid and direct connection to major London stations such as nearby Clapham Junction, Victoria, Tottenham Court Road and Euston.